 Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 The total plan contributions are determined through the CalPERS' annual actuarial valuation process.
-For public agency cost-sharing plans covered by either the Miscellaneous or Safety risk pools, the Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
+The Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-For the measurement period ended June 30, 2015 (measurement date), the active employee contribution rate ranges from 6.250 to 7.000 percent of annual pay while the average employer's contributions rate is 16.401 percent of annual payroll.
+For the measurement period ended June 30, 2016 (measurement date), the active employee contribution rate was 7.000 percent of annual pay while the average employer's contributions rate was 8.512 percent of annual payroll.

-Actuarial Methods and Assumptions Used to Determine Total Pension Liability - For the measurement period ending June 30, 2015 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2014 total pension liability.
-Both the June 30, 2014 total pension liability and the June 30, 2015 total pension liability were based on the following actuarial methods and assumptions:
+Actuarial Methods and Assumptions Used to Determine Total Pension Liability - For the measurement period ending June 30, 2016 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2015 total pension liability.
+Both the June 30, 2015 total pension liability and the June 30, 2016 total pension liability were based on the following actuarial methods and assumptions:

-Actuarial Cost Method Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial Assumptions: Discount Rate 7.65% Inflation 2.75% Salary Increases Varies by Entry Age and Service Investment Rate of Return 7.65% Mortality Rate Table 1 Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Increase Contract COLA up to 2.75% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter
+Actuarial Cost Method Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial Assumptions: Discount Rate 7.65% Inflation 2.75% Salary Increases Varies by Entry Age and Service Investment Rate of Return 7.50% net of pension plan administrative expenses Mortality Rate Table 1 Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Increase Contract COLA up to 2.75% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter

 1 The mortality table used was developed based on CalPERS' specific data.
 The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.
+For more details on this table, please refer to the 2014 experience study report (based on CalPERS demographic data from 1997 to 2011).

-All other actuarial assumptions used in the June 30, 2014, valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
-The Experience Study report can be obtained at CalPERS' website under Forms and Publications.
+All other actuarial assumptions used in the June 30, 2015, valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+The experience study report can be obtained at CalPERS' website under Forms and Publications.

-(A Fiduciary Component Unit of the City of Fresno, California) Notes To The Financial Statements (Continued) For The Year Ended June 30, 2016
+(A Fiduciary Component Unit of the City of Fresno, California) Notes To The Financial Statements (Continued) For The Year Ended June 30, 2017